nttcslab/byol-a/README.md

 We've added an augmentation block and updated network architecture.

-We introduced an extra augmentation block, Random Linear Fader, in the 2022 version.
+We introduced an extra augmentation block, Random Linear Fader, in the 2022 version (TASLP2023).

 ![aug-history](byol-a-aug-history.png)

 We reduced the number of convolutional blocks from three to two and added a skip connection at a new Concat block on the 2022 version.

 ![network-history](byol-a-network-history.png)

 - For IJCNN2021, codes have not been changed; please find the details in this README.
-- For the 2022 version, 👉  please find codes in the [v2](v2) folder.
+- For TASLP2023(2022 version), 👉  please find codes in the [v2](v2) folder.

 ---